tonyrog/erlister/README.md

     on_precharge: on_wait timeout(on_timer) && onoff_releases;

+The trans directive should be read something like: to change state to the state on the left hand side of the colon, the machine must be in the state given on the right hand side and the formula must true.
+When the transition is done optional timers listed are started.

 # Composed machines

-When multiple states are needed the submachines is a handy way to introduce that.
+When multiple states are needed the sub machines is a handy way to introduce that.
 A composed machine do not have a transition table it self but each submachine may have one.

-Submachines are introduced with the declaration
+Sub machines are introduced with the declaration

     submachines alternate, springback;

 The machines are evaluated in this order (may change.)

-Each submachine is like an atomic machine.
+Each sub machine is like an atomic machine.
 The input section uses global input parameters and def variables from the machine declaration.
-The input formulas may also use output values and states from sibling submachines.
+The input formulas may also use output values and states from sibling sub machines.

     machine interval;